NiekD/pilight-addons/actions/README.md

 IF ...
 THEN http GET|POST <url> [PARAM <parameters>] [RESULT <label device>]
 ```
 GET or POST  with url are mandatory, PARAM and RESULT are optional.
-Url and parameters can be strings or device values or combinations of both
+Url and parameters can be strings or device values or combinations of both.

+*N.B.
+A trailing slash (/) is required for the url if it refers to a path as shown in the examples below.*

 Some examples

 ```
 IF ...
 THEN http GET http://192.168.2.10/test.cgi

 IF ...
 THEN http POST https://192.168.2.10/

 IF ...
 THEN http GET http://192.168.2.10/ PARAM command=start&reply=yes